HinChou/XGBoost-and-Deep-Learning-Thoughts/README.md

 ## Questions:
 * What kind of data should I use for this?
-* What many data should I use for this?
+* How many data should I use for this?
 * When & where can I achieve this topic?